Cruising to Princess Louisa Inlet

 Day 6

-Henry Bay at the north end of Denman Island is your destination today.
-Cruise to the southern end of Hornby and take either Lambert Channel between Denman and Hornby to the Comox Bar or go around Chrome Island light station and up Baynes Sound to Henry Bay.
+Henry Bay at the north end of Denman Island is today’s destination.
+Cruise to the southern end of Hornby and take either Lambert channel between Denman and Hornby to the Comox bar or go around Chrome Island light station and up Baynes Sound to Henry Bay.

-Note: A cable ferry runs between Vancouver Island and Denman Island.
-The waterway is controlled by marine traffic lights.
-Just like on the roads, red means stop, green means go..
-Anchor in Henry Bay and enjoy your last evening on board.
-Sunsets in Henry Bay are truly spectacular.
+Be aware of the Cable Ferry that runs between Vancouver Island and Denman Island…watch for the marine traffic lights.
+Red means stop, Green means go.
+Anchor up in Henry Bay and enjoy your last meal on board.
+Sunsets in Henry Bay are spectacular.

 Day 7